sergiokopplin/indigo/src/_posts/2019-12-26-SiteRefresh.markdown

 just for visualization purposes.

 I wanted to introduce a Nord-themed syntax highlighting into the site.
-For this I needed to make reference to the following repo whose author has already done a great work in implementing the theme as CSS for Rogue/Pygments.
+For this I needed to make reference to the [following repo](https://github.com/nnooney/jekyll-theme-nn) where Nicolas Nooney has already done a great work in implementing the theme as CSS for Rogue/Pygments.
+However, I wasn't able to get the SCSS->SASS importing of variables to work properly, so I migrated this content into `_sass/base/variables.sass` in order to make the color settings global to the entire site (and not just to the syntax highlighter!)

 I make the slight variation on theme theme by going with dark backgrounds, instead of white, for legibility.
+To be able to control the styling of the code block backgrounds, the colors need to be changed within the global SASS, `_sass/base/general.sass`.

 {% highlight python %}
 import os